shukla-arya/Invisible_TakeHome/README.md

 # Invisible_TakeHome
 A take home assignment to demonstrate technical skills for the Software Engineer (Forward Deployed) role at Invisible.
+This project is a modular banking API that leverages AI tools.

 ## Features
 - Develops a REST service that would be used by a bank.
 - Utilizes AI-driven development practices to leverage tools for design and implementation.
 - Contains a usage log for when AI intervention was supplemented.

 ## Technology Stack
 - **FastAPI** - High-performance Python web framework for building APIs